petedejoy/documentation/v2/clickstream/destinations/amplitude.md

 ### Astronomer Side

 Add this API Key to the Amplitude connector on the Astronomer dashboard and give your new connection a unique name.
-Your pipeline will be activated once you click 'Create Destination.'
+Your pipeline will be activated once you click `Create Destination`.

 You can now go back into your amplitude account and see your user activity!
-To see exactly what events are being sent over, you can click around the 'Events' and 'User Activity' tabs.
+To see exactly what events are being sent over, you can click around the `Events` and `User Activity` tabs.